Where the natural world and the supernatural world collide©

 Please check Jannette’s Facebook page listed below before coming for weather/flooding/cancellation or other updates.

-I will have some of my Ohio, West Virginia, and Appalachian hikes books available (including the Moonville books, Haunted Hocking Hills, and the Vinton County haunts) for purchase for ten dollars a piece, but bring cash.
+I will have some of my Ohio, West Virginia, and Appalachian hikes books available (including the Moonville books, Haunted Hocking Hills, and the Haunted Ohio books) for purchase for ten dollars a piece, but bring cash.
 There are no ATMs and the cell phone services are sketchy.

 Under 18 must have a parent/guardian along for the hike and ghost hunt.
 (Parent/Legal Guardian of hikers under 18 must sign the waiver!
 A responsible adult/parent/guardian must hike with underage children).